GES233/EchoesUnderBlossoms/README.md

   - Re-creation and interpretation of audio resources involve the audio resource itself

 Regarding authors and vendors, since many are lost and hard to retrieve, they will not be considered as **primary** business objects [this point needs discussion].
+### Investigation Process

+- Proposal Submission and Verification
+  - The initiator(s) submit evidence proving the media may exist.
+  - Platform review or senior community members conduct an investigation to ensure it is unique and valid, and then publicly available on the site.
+- Proposal Investigation
+  - A proposal has two content tracks: the "Discussion Pool" and the "Investigation Tree."
+Valuable content in the "Discussion Pool" will be posted to the "Investigation Tree."
+  - The goal of the "Investigation Tree" is to organize a complete and mutually verifiable chain of evidence regarding the subject of the proposal's investigation.
+- Investigation, Narrative and Archiving Cycle
+  - When the nodes in the investigation tree reach a certain level, the lead author creates a timeline depicting the development of the incident.
+  - The nodes in the timeline correspond to the nodes in the evidence (i.e., the chain of evidence and the content in the timeline are mutually convertible and have a clear topology).
+This ensures that any subsequent reversals are feasible.
+  - When the investigation is stable and the timeline is complete, the lead author can create a "stable snapshot" for archiving.
+The latest snapshot will be publicly displayed.
+  - The archive is not frozen; the emergence of subversive evidence will result in a reopened investigation (which will also affect the corresponding content in the timeline).
+  - Proposals that lack sufficient evidence but are valuable will be subject to a "snapshot"

 ### Copyright